 Easy as Pie?
 Easier!

 These treats are very quick and simple to make, using ready-made unsweetened applesauce.
-For those of you enjoying the cool days of autumn and freshly harvested apples, you can swap pureed fresh apple for sauce if you’d like, but the consistency will be different so you’ll need to adjust your liquid-to-flour quantities to get a nice workable treat dough.
+For those of you enjoying the cool days of autumn and freshly harvested apples, you can puree fresh apple for sauce if you’d like, but the consistency will be different so you’ll need to adjust your liquid-to-flour quantities to get a workable treat dough.
 Amounts will depend on the mositure in your apples vs. suaces.
 Our apple trees are in blossom at the moment, but there is never a wrong time of year for pie, is there?

 Autumn Apple Puppy Pie Dog Treat Recipe